aaronsatko/star_classification_analysis/README.md

 - `pandas`: Facilitates reading, manipulating, and analyzing data in DataFrame format.
 - `configparser`: Manages and retrieves database configurations.
 - `PyMySQL`: Connects to the MySQL database and executes SQL statements.
-- `tqdm`: Offers a progress meter for data insertion, enhancing visibility of the process.
+- `tqdm`: Offers a progress meter for data insertion.

 ## Project Components